Buying a business in Costa Rica

 The buyer should take into account that tenancy law excludes the possibility of conveying the lease without the written consent of the owner.
 This probably implies renegotiation of the contract terms, check with your lawyer.

 In the case of a business located within a state-owned shoreline area (zona maritima-terrestre), it is necessary to review the government lease contract and what constitutes compliance with its terms.
 A Costa Rica real estate attorney can verify these items.
 If you need to rent a commercial space for your business, we’d love to assist you.
-We have specialized commercial agents on our team.

 It must be clear that all furniture, equipment, and so on belong to the business corporation, free of pledges and other encumbrances.
 Check the inventory that is on the books.